chenyong2github/UnrealEngine/Engine/Plugins/Runtime/NetworkPrediction/readme.txt

 // ----------------------------------------------------------------------------------------------------------
 // Release notes
 // ----------------------------------------------------------------------------------------------------------

+Update (10-1-19)
+-Forward Predict / Dependent simulation initial check in.
+This has some limitations and is not final
+	-Dependent Sim can't trigger reconcile yet
+	-Assumptions made about replication frequency.
+Dependents must replicate as same frequency as parent sim right now.
+	-General lack of precision here when running in variable tick simulation.
+(Sims tick at different rates on server, so hard to correlate client side).

 Update (9-26-19)
 -More refactors on general system architecture.
 UNetworkSimulationGlobalManager is solidifying and most boiler plate is out of the actor components (Not an exciting update but this was overdue!).